microsoft/vscode-docs/docs/getstarted/getting-started.md

 ---
 # Tutorial: Get started with Visual Studio Code

 In this tutorial, you learn about the key features of Visual Studio Code to help you get started with coding quickly.
+You learn about the different components of the user interface and how to customize it to your liking.
+You then write some code and use the built-in code editing features, such as IntelliSense and Code Actions, and you learn about running and debugging your code.
+By installing a language extension, you add support for a different programming language.

 <iframe src="https://www.youtube.com/embed/B-s71n0dHUk?autoplay=true" width="640" height="320" allowFullScreen="true" frameBorder="0" title="Getting Started with Visual Studio Code"></iframe>